How to Apply for Medicaid in Connecticut

 The Connecticut Medicaid application form is called the AH3 form and is available for applicants to use who do not want to use an online account.
 Applicants can obtain the Medicaid application by calling the department and requesting a form by mail or by visiting a nearby Department of Social Services location.
 Once completed, the CT application for Medicaid can be mailed or hand-delivered to the same location.

 Note that many medical benefits programs in Connecticut are managed under the HUSKY program.
 Not all HUSKY programs are a part of the Medicaid program, and there are several versions of both Medicaid and non-Medicaid for different populations, such as those who have a disability, elderly people and minors.
 Before you apply for Connecticut Medicaid online or by using another method, be sure to check your eligibility for the HUSKY program you are interested in.
-To learn more about how to apply for Medicaid, you can download our comprehensive guide today.
+To learn more about how to apply for Medicaid, you can download our free guide today.

 Information Required on the Medicaid Application Form in Connecticut